On This Day In Judy Garland’s Life And Career – July 16

 Program scans from the Bobby Waters Collection.
 Thanks, Bobby!

 July 16, 1963: Videotaping of “Episode Three” of “The Judy Garland Show” at CBS Television City, Studio 43, Hollywood, California.
-Guests: Liza Minnelli, the Brothers Castro, and Soupy Sales; plus the show’s regular Jerry Van Dyke.
+Guests: Liza Minnelli, the Brothers Castro, and Soupy Sales, plus the show’s regular Jerry Van Dyke.

-Judy sang: “Liza”; “Come Rain Or Come Shine”; “Together” (with Liza); A medley of “We Could Make Such Beautiful Music Together”/”The Best Is Yet To Come”/”Bye, By Baby”/”Bob White (Whatcha Gonna Swing Tonight)'”; “As Long As He Needs Me” (in the “Born In A Trunk” segment); and, as a closer, Judy and Liza singing “Two Lost Souls” followed by “I Will Come Back.”
+Judy sang: “Liza,” “Come Rain Or Come Shine,” “Together” (with Liza), a medley of “We Could Make Such Beautiful Music Together”/”The Best Is Yet To Come”/”Bye, By Baby”/”Bob White (Whatcha Gonna Swing Tonight),” “As Long As He Needs Me” (in the “Born In A Trunk” segment); and, as a closer, Judy and Liza singing “Two Lost Souls” followed by “I Will Come Back.”
 Judy also performed a brief sketch with Soupy Sales.

 The show aired on November 17, 1963.